Melbourne–Voyager collision: Collision

-On Voyager bridge, the officer of the watch and the navigator had become distracted, and Stevens was reading navigational charts, impairing his night vision.
+Due to Justice Spicers report in 1964 it has been written that on Voyager's bridge, the officer of the watch and the navigator had become distracted, and Stevens was reading navigational charts, impairing his night vision.
+Recent investigations challenge this opinion by providing direct testimony of the three survivors from Voyager' bridge who gave evidence at the first royal commission.
+There was no such distraction; the officer of the watch and navigator on Voyager were manoeuvring Voyager into position.
+The officer of the watch remained at the pelorus from the first to the last four signals and was watching Melbourne through the entire exercise with his binoculars.
+Captain Stevens was also seen by one witness to come out from the chart area at 20.54, several minutes before the collision, and was seen to return to his chair or near his chair before suddenly moving and giving the order "full ahead, hard astarboard" 20 seconds before the collision.

 The port bridge lookout had come on duty while Voyager was turning to starboard, and raised the alarm when the swing back to port brought Melbourne back into view around 20:55.
 Melbourne's navigation officer ordered the carrier's engines to half speed astern around the same time, which Captain Robertson increased to full astern a few seconds later.
 At the same time, Stevens gave the order "Full ahead both engines.
 Hard a-starboard," before instructing the destroyer's quartermaster to announce that a collision was imminent.
 Both ships' measures were too late; at 54 seconds from impact, the ships were less than 600 m apart and in extremis –physically unable to alter their speed or course enough to avoid a collision.

+Recent investigations have asserted the time of alert for both ships was 40 seconds.
+Captain Robertson himself was adamant that Voyager appeared to be doing a legitimate manoeuvre by fishtailing to get into station, that the arrival of danger was sudden and irreversible, and that Melbourne's bridge crew did not see Voyager' port light till 20 seconds before the collision.